Pratikshadukare/code-with-python/DataStructure/README.md

 - Try solving problems in both brute-force and optimized ways.
 - Practice using Python collections like `deque`, `set`, `defaultdict`, etc.

----

-📌 **Happy Coding!
-Keep Practicing and Strengthen Your DSA Foundations!**